 What is Dander

-If being around a cat or dog can cause you to sneeze, have itchy or runny eyes, or develop a skin rash, you may be one of the estimated 10% of the population that is allergic to animals.
-In dogs and cats, the most common cause of allergies in people is the dander in their skin and coat.
-In order to understand pet allergies, you must first understand what dander is, how allergies to it can be controlled, and what you can do to peacefully coexist with the dogs and cats in your life.
+If being around a cat or dog causes you to sneeze, experience itchy or runny eyes, or develop a skin rash, you may be one of the estimated 10% of the population allergic to animals.
+In dogs and cats, the most common cause of allergies is the dander found in their skin and coat.
+To understand pet allergies, you need to first understand what dander is, how allergies to it can be controlled, and what you can do to peacefully coexist with the dogs and cats in your life.

-Contrary to popular belief, the hair of dogs and cats generally does not cause allergies.
-Instead, it is the dander of the pet causing reactions.
-Dander is the scales of dead skin that are constantly being shed by all mammals.
-Dander is similar to dandruff in humans, but much smaller and not usually able to be seen by the naked eye.
+Contrary to popular belief, it is not the hair of dogs and cats that causes allergies.
+Instead, it is the dander—the tiny flakes of dead skin—that triggers allergic reactions.
+Dander is similar to human dandruff but is much smaller and typically invisible to the naked eye.

-Due to its small size and light weight, dander shed from the pet can stay airborne for hours.
-The allergens in dander are sticky, and can be transported on clothing, and can remain in carpets, mattresses and furniture despite regular cleaning.
-Because of dander’s lingering presence, it is still possible for one with pet allergies to suffer from symptoms for months, despite pets having been removed from the home.
+Because dander is so small and lightweight, it can stay airborne for hours.
+The allergens in dander are sticky, which means they can be transported on clothing and can linger in carpets, mattresses, and furniture, despite regular cleaning.
+Due to its persistent nature, it is still possible for allergy sufferers to experience symptoms for months, even after the pet has been removed from the home.

-Pet allergies are common, and many people suffering from allergies have had them most of their lives.
-As a result, the selection of pets to share the home is generally made with the allergies in mind, and species and breeds that may trigger allergies are avoided.
-Unfortunately, allergies can also develop suddenly in people who have previously not had them before- presenting a sudden, potentially devastating problem for both human and pet.
+Pet allergies are common, and many people who suffer from them have dealt with allergies most of their lives.
+As a result, pet choices are often made with these allergies in mind, avoiding species and breeds that may trigger allergic reactions.
+Unfortunately, allergies can also develop suddenly in individuals who previously had no issues, presenting a sudden and potentially disruptive problem for both human and pet.

-For those with pet allergies, allergic reactions occur when they inhale airborne allergens, in the form of pet dander.
-These minute particles of dander fool the immune system, which treats it as an antibody to be fought against.
-Histamines are released by the immune system to fight the dander, resulting in sneezing, coughing, itching, and in severe cases, trouble breathing.
+For those with pet allergies, allergic reactions occur when they inhale airborne allergens in the form of pet dander.
+These tiny particles trick the immune system into thinking they are harmful invaders.
+As a result, histamines are released to combat the dander, leading to symptoms like sneezing, coughing, itching, and, in severe cases, difficulty breathing.

-Living with allergies, and coexisting with pets, can be tricky- but studies have shown up a third of pet owners also suffer from pet allergies- suggesting that with some careful selection and extra precautions, allergy sufferers and pets can live together peacefully.
+Living with allergies and coexisting with pets can be tricky, but studies show that about a third of pet owners also suffer from pet allergies.
+This suggests that with careful selection and extra precautions, allergy sufferers and pets can live together peacefully.

-If you suffer from allergies, but want to acquire a pet, there are several breeds of dogs considered ‘hypoallergenic’”- meaning they produce less dander.
-Most of these dogs are also’ low shedding, or non-shedding breeds, helping to reduce potential allergens.
-The most well known hypoallergenic and non-shedding dogs are the Poodle (all varieties) and Bichon Frise.’
+If you suffer from allergies but still want a pet, there are several breeds of dogs considered “hypoallergenic,” meaning they produce less dander.
+Most of these dogs are also low-shedding, which helps further reduce potential allergens.
+The most well-known hypoallergenic and non-shedding dogs include the Poodle (all varieties) and Bichon Frise.

 • Airedale Terrier